xddq/libre-weather/README.md

 - styling: tailwindcss
 - build/deploy: docker / docker-compose file

+#### LICENSE HEADER
+Libre Weather.
+A libre weather app used to display a weather forecast.

+Copyright (C) 2022 Pierre Dahmani

 # Licenses

 - The weather data and the weather icons are provided by OpenWeatherMap, under the Creative Commons licence.